Klunkoff/DONATION-APP/README.md

 1. **Run** "ng serve" to start the development server.
 2. **Open** your web browser and navigate to "http://localhost:4200" to access the app.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
   The application will automatically reload if you change any of the source files.

 ## Code scaffolding